Ong-Yi-Kai/MarsPerience/README.md

 ## Inspecting 3D models

 For developers and designers who want to inpsect their 3D models before placing into the scene, here is a cool AFrame site developed by Don Mccurdy go to this [site](https://gltf-viewer.donmccurdy.com/), or if you prefer to host it locally, here is the [repo](https://github.com/donmccurdy/three-gltf-viewer).

+## TODO

+1. Fix the letters in the sky.
+Standing and sitting should not change the height of the letters and the position of the letters need to change given the azimuth of the image.
+2. Small models of Jazero crater/three forks at the landing page.
+Want to be able to highlight where the sample is at the depot when hovering over the tube.